 Statement for Satisfaction of Criteria 2: This parcel is in the Urban Target Protection Area on Marco Island and has access from a public road.
 The parcel provides wildlife viewing and greenspace in a developed area.
-The parcel is too small to accommodate extensive trails but can be enjoyed from the sidewalk/road.
+The parcel is too small to accommodate extensive trails but can be enjoyed from the road.
+Additionally, there are significant cultural features in this area of Marco Island.
+There is evidence of a shell midden dating back 1500 years which is of importance both aesthetically and culturally to Collier County.